EU-ECDC/EpiReport/README.md

 # Description

-The EpiReport package allows the user to draft an epidemilogical report similar to the __ECDC Annual Epidemiological Reports__ (see https://ecdc.europa.eu/en/annual-epidemiological-reports) in Microsoft Word format for a given disease `getAER()`.
+The EpiReport package allows the user to draft an epidemiological report similar to the __ECDC Annual Epidemiological Reports__ (see https://ecdc.europa.eu/en/annual-epidemiological-reports) in Microsoft Word format for a given disease `getAER()`.